Robert R. McCormick Foundation

 Community Capital ($1.6M–$7.1M annually)

-Supports community economic development initiatives that accelerate growth, job creation, and business support services in target neighborhoods.
+Supports community economic development initiatives that accelerate growth, job creation, and business support services in target neighbourhoods.

 Public Safety ($2M–$3.8M annually)

-Violence prevention and intervention programs across a continuum, addressing root causes with workforce training, health care, and employment opportunities.
+Violence prevention and intervention programmes across a continuum, addressing root causes with workforce training, health care, and employment opportunities.

-Collaborative grant programs with Chicago sports teams (Cubs, Blackhawks, Bulls, White Sox), media organizations (WGN-TV, Daily Herald), and corporate foundations (KPMG, Northern Trust, Ernst & Young, Commercial Club).
-The foundation matches partner contributions at 50 cents per dollar raised, with 100% of donations plus the match granted to nonprofits.
+Collaborative grant programmes with Chicago sports teams (Cubs, Blackhawks, Bulls, White Sox), media organisations (WGN-TV, Daily Herald), and corporate foundations (KPMG, Northern Trust, Ernst & Young, Commercial Club).
+The foundation matches partner contributions at 50 cents per dollar raised, with 100% of donations plus the match granted to non-profits.

 Cantigny Park Operations ($19.5M–$33.5M annually)